 4. Just eat it.
 All the advice is to be very careful about what you eat – always peel fruit, never eat reheated food, don't drink the water – and most of it, such as be careful with the water, is good advice indeed.
 However, you can take it too far, and paranoia is often more depressing than a bout of dodgy guts, so I say mellow out and try that fruit, eat at that squalid looking warung, and immerse yourself in the whole experience.
 Hell, if it's good enough for the cockroaches, it's good enough for you.

-5. Remember the golden rule: if things get really bad, you can always fly home, a prospect far more daunting than having to make more small talk with an Indonesian with little English and nothing in common with you.
-As Stewart Copeland once wrote, 'Life was easy/When it was boring,' and the converse is true: good travel is often hard work, and the lows come thick and fast.
+5. Remember: if things get really bad, you can always fly home.
+As Stewart Copeland once wrote, 'Life was easy/When it was boring,' and the converse is true; good travel is often hard work, and the lows come thick and fast.
 Then again, so do the highs, and before you know it things are going well again, the world is rolling by as you march on to the next destination, and life is looking good.
 Still, knowing you have a safety net is a great asset.

-7. Get off the beaten track, and accept that you'll still bump into Gunta and Friedrich from München on the way.
+7. Get off the beaten track.
+OK, you'll probably still bump into Gunta and Friedrich from München on the way, but it's good to get away from the crowd.
 Ignorant tourists suck the life blood out of any society – watching people complain in public is a pet hobby of mine, but all it does is enforce the attitude of the locals that, as Asterix put it, 'These foreigners are crazy,' (tap side of head with finger) – and getting away from them is all part of the experience.
 However, the further you get from the infiltration of the paleface, the more of a centre of attention you will be, and the Hello Mister cult will become a way of life.
-How much this is worth the effort is up to you: personally, sometimes I'd trade all the amazing views and cultural isolation in the world for a peaceful spot under a tree somewhere in civilisation, and sometimes I can't get enough of the insanity and amphetamine pace of life in Asia.
-That's the contradiction of travel here: on one hand it's invigorating, and on the other it's just incredibly wearing.
+How much this is worth the effort is up to you; sometimes I'd trade all the amazing views and cultural isolation in the world for a peaceful spot under a tree somewhere in civilisation, and sometimes I can't get enough of the insanity and amphetamine pace of life in Indonesia.
+That's the contradiction of travel here; at times it's invigorating, but at other times it's just incredibly wearing.

-11. Never believe times that you're given, both in terms of specifics and durations.
+11. Never believe the times that you're given.
+This applies both to times of day and durations.
 On the ferry from Sumbawa to Flores I heard four different possibilities for the length of the voyage: six hours, seven hours, eight hours and ten hours (it turned out to be six and a half).
 And our bus to Bima in Sumbawa should have arrived at 2am, but turned up at 4.30am.
 This, apparently, is perfectly normal, and comes as no surprise when you look at the crappy watches the hawkers try to off-load onto unsuspecting tourists in Kuta.

 12. Plan your plan to fall apart.
 Nobody who lives their lives by timetables and strict pricing will survive beyond the first night in Indonesia.
 If your plan is 'Go from point A to point B', rephrase it as 'Go from point A to point C, which may or may not be somewhere near point B, and then make up a new plan'.
 If you don't, you'll lose your hair quicker than Sampson as you tear it out by the roots in frustrated clumps...